The stench of death, decay and shit permeated the air.

 And just as expected, Grayson threw a punch.
 Luckily, Eleanor was quick and backed up just in time.
 Her hair moved from the wind of the punch, telling her how powerful it was.
 She was grateful she missed that one.

 Grayson was breathing heavily, staring at Eleanor.
-“Ellie?” he asked, his voice laced with sleep.
+“Ellie?” he asked, his voice laced with sleep and shaky from terror.
 She nodded her head, waiting for him to be broken out of his daze.

 Right now, they were brown with blue speckles.